General consent templates

 Broad consent for data and biospecimen storage / banking

 The regulations contain a new requirement for what is called “broad consent”.
-This will be used for studies designed to store, maintain, and allow secondary use of data/specimens in future research (i.e. banking / repositories). **This template is not yet available.
-If you have a study that will require broad consent, please contact our office for assistance with the consent document requirements.**
+This will be used for studies designed to store, maintain, and allow secondary use of data/specimens in future research (i.e. banking / repositories).

 The broad consent includes several of the same requirements as the general informed consent document, along with a few other additions: